morpein/asnwebapps/loadbalancer/README.md

 ```bash
 $ make clean
 ```
+All balancers have enabled their monitoring interfaz accesible via web.
+Check their config file for accesing details, e.g. ``http://localhost/stats`` for haproxy or nginx

 ## Options
 - Each load balancer can be configured on its own config file (see load balancer folder).
 After editing config file, the loadbalancer must be restarted to get the new configuration, e.g.